Hank Crawford

-Bennie Ross "Hank" Crawford, Jr. (December 21, 1934 – January 29, 2009) was an American alto saxophonist, pianist, arranger and songwriter whose genres ranged from R&B, hard bop, jazz-funk, and soul jazz.
-Crawford was musical director for Ray Charles before embarking on a solo career releasing many well-regarded albums for labels such as Atlantic, CTI and Milestone.
+Bennie Ross "Hank" Crawford Jr. (December 21, 1934 – January 29, 2009) was an American alto saxophonist, pianist, arranger, and songwriter whose genres included R&B, hard bop, jazz-funk, and soul jazz.
+Crawford was musical director for Ray Charles before embarking on a solo career, releasing many well-regarded albums for labels such as Atlantic, CTI, and Milestone.

-Biography
+Early life

 Crawford was born in Memphis, Tennessee, United States.
 He began formal piano studies at the age of nine and was soon playing for his church choir.
-His father had brought an alto saxophone home from the service and when Hank entered Manassas High School, he took it up in order to join the band.
-He credits Charlie Parker, Louis Jordan, Earl Bostic and Johnny Hodges as early influences.
+His father had brought an alto saxophone home from the service, and when Hank entered Manassas High School, he took it up in order to join the band.
+He credits Charlie Parker, Louis Jordan, Earl Bostic, and Johnny Hodges as early influences.